 Fixation: Ping Pang and being with animals

 Fred is an associate developer at Scarlatti.
-His work mostly spans workforce modeling and impact modeling.
+His work mostly spans workforce modelling and impact modelling.

 He has experience as an investment analyst and trader in agricultural markets.
 Fred loves dealing with data, finding insights and potential opportunities through analysis.

-Fred holds a master in economics from Peking University, an postgraduate certificate of Information technology from University of Auckland.
+Fred holds a master's in economics from Peking University, and a postgraduate certificate of Information technology from University of Auckland.